ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 |TRANSLITERATION_INVALID_LANGUAGE_CODE|Language code not supported|KER-TRL-002|
 ## 6. MOSIP Utils
 ### 6.1 Mobile Data Validator
-MOSIP system, can validate a mobile number based on a defined policy

 Upon receiving a request to validate a mobile number against configured mobile number policy, the system validates the mobile number against the policy
-1. Validate if all required input parameters have been received as listed below for each specific request
+1. Validates if all required input parameters have been received as listed below for each specific request
    * Mobile number
-2. Validate if the mobile no. against the following policies
+2. Validates if the mobile no. against the following policies
    * Mobile no. should contain no of digits configured by the ADMIN
    * Mobile no. should only be numerical.
 3. In case of Exceptions, system should trigger relevant error messages.
 Refer “Messages” section

-Respond to the source with the result (Valid/Invalid)
+1. Responds to the source with the result (Valid/Invalid)

-Raise an alert in case of listed exceptions as follows
+1. Raises an alert in case of listed exceptions as follows

 ## <p align="left">**1.
 Type : Success – Info Message**
 |Scenario|Message|Message Code|